 “Our expertise in publishing and distribution, combined with our passion to contribute to healthier generations, made us the natural partner to publish the Tummy Fish book,” said Charlie Scott books publisher at Motivate Publishing, the official publisher of the Tummyfish book in English and Arabic, which supports the App’s adoption by following the story of the fish’s journey from an unhealthy environment to a healthy lifestyle.

-United for Healthier Kids capitalizes on the generosity of the Arab culture to offer MORE, calling for the promotion of MORE Movement; MORE Water; MORE Fruits & Vegetables; and MORE Managed Portions – behaviors scientifically proven to positively impact quality of life throughout life if adopted at an early age.
+United for Healthier Kids capitalizes on the generosity of the Arab culture to offer MORE, calling for the promotion of MORE Movement; MORE Water; MORE Fruits & Vegetables; and MORE Managed Portions – behaviors scientifically proven to positively impact the quality of life throughout life if adopted at an early age.

 “Nestlé is committed to promoting healthy diets and lifestyles, with specific focus on children,” said Yves Manghardt, Chairman and CEO, Nestlé Middle East.
 “As the world’s leading Nutrition, Health and Wellness Company, we offer unique expertise to help tackle the diverse nutrition challenges facing people in the region, and we have the capacity and, more importantly, the determination to contribute to healthier kids.”